You want to visit Bordeaux in 2 days or for a weekend ?

 - Turn right and continue on the quays to arrive at the Botanical Garden ;

 This botanical garden dates from 1629.
 It was a garden where medicinal and aromatic plants were grown.
-It was in the 19th century that he became a botanical garden.
+It was in the 19th century that it became a botanical garden.
 Today, it is an institution designed to introduce the public to the world of plants and the sustainable management of natural resources.

 - Walk along the quays to the Stone Bridge “Pont de Pierre”